-Your client-server vpn with MikroTik PPTP service is now ready if you do the above steps properly.
-Your vpn users are now able to login to your vpn server with the username and password provided by you.
-Create a VPN adapter in your favorite Operating System and login with the username and password.
-If you have any confusion to do above steps properly, please watch the below video carefully about VPN configuration with MikroTik Router.
-I hope, it will remove your any confusion about client-server VPN in MikroTik Router.
+Your VPN tunnel with MikroTik PPTP service is now ready if you follow the above steps properly.
+Your VPN users are now able to login to your VPN server with username and password provided by you.
+Create a VPN adapter in your favorite Operating System and login with username and password.
+If you have any confusion to do above steps properly, please watch my below video carefully about MikroTik VPN configuration with PPTP.
+I hope, it will remove your any confusion about VPN in MikroTik Router with PPTP service.

-Client-server VPN configuration with MikroTik has been discussed in this article.
-I hope, you are now able to configure a client-server VPN with MikroTik router.
-However, if you face any problem to configure a client-server VPN network with MikroTik router, feel free to discuss in comment or contact with me from Contact page.
+MikroTik VPN configuration with PPTP has been discussed in this article.
+I hope, you are now able to configure a VPN tunnel with MikroTik PPTP.
+However, if you face any problem to configure a VPN network with MikroTik router, feel free to discuss in comment or contact with me from Contact page.
 I will try my best to stay with you.